hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 ### Subclass from Thing

-Normally, the hardware is interfaced with a computer through Ethernet, USB etc. or any OS supported method, and one would write a class to encapsulate its properties and commands.
+Normally, the hardware is interfaced with a computer through Ethernet, USB, an embedded module etc., and one would write a class to encapsulate its properties and commands.
 Exposing this class to the network or other processes provides access to the hardware for multiple use cases in a client-server model.
-Such remotely visible
-Python objects are to be made by subclassing from `Thing`:
+Such remotely visible Python objects are to be made by subclassing from `Thing`:

 ```py title="Base Class - Spectrometer Example" linenums="1" hl_lines="10"